This is the recipe that turned me on to Pulled Pork. Tender and flavorful, it’s the perfect tutorial for making Pulled Pork Sandwiches.

 - Pan drippings from the pork, defatted (use fat separator, or skim fat from top of drippings)

 - Mix together the rub ingredients then sprinkle and rub all over pork.
 Cover and refrigerate for at least 1 hour, or up to overnight.

 - Preheat the oven to 300º.
 Put the pork in a roasting pan and roast it for about 6 hours or until it’s falling apart.

 - While the pork is roasting, make the barbecue sauce.
 Combine the vinegar, mustard, ketchup, brown sugar, garlic, salt, cayenne, and black pepper in a saucepan and simmer for 10 minutes until the sugar dissolves, stirring occasionally.
 Remove from burner and allow to cool to room temperature.

 - When the pork is done, take it out of the oven and allow to rest for about 10 minutes.
 Pour about a half cup very hot water into the pan and whisk to bring up all the crusts and juices.
 Pour that into the saucepan with the sauce and cook 5 minutes.

 - While the pork is still warm, shred the meat using two forks (remove obvious fat).
 Put the shredded pork in a bowl and pour half of the sauce over.
 Stir it all up well so that the pork is coated with the sauce.

-- To serve, spoon the pulled pork mixture onto the bottom half of each hamburger bun, and top with some slaw.
+- To serve, spoon the pulled pork mixture onto the bottom half of each hamburger bun, and top with some cole slaw, if desired.
 Serve the remaining sauce on the side.